 The art education program at the University of Tennessee prepares students as artist-teachers and leaders in the field of art education.
 Graduates go on to serve in formal and informal educational settings, such as public and private schools, art museums, community centers, and other art agencies and institutions.

 Path to Teaching Certification

 To achieve licensure to teach, students earn a B.A. or B.F.A. in studio art along with a minor in art education.
-Then they complete the Professional Year—graduate coursework and a yearlong internship that leads to a master’s degree (Master of Science, Track 2).
+Then they complete the Professional Year—graduate coursework and a yearlong internship that leads to a master’s degree (Master of Science, Professional Internship).
 Certified art educators are licensed to teach kindergarten through 12th grade (K-12).

 Those with licensure in another discipline may add art as an additional certification.
-Coursework in art history, studio art, and art education will be required along with a practicum rotation during the internship year.
+Coursework in art history, studio art, and art education will be required along with a practicum experience.

 UTK Student Chapter of the National Art Education Association